lepperm/Learning-Log/_posts/blog/2020/08/2020-08-27-risk-mitigation-in-planning-learning.md

 Let us then assert that the second most valuable resource is **health**, as physical health gives us the energy and utility to conduct actions with our time.
 Our ability and efficiency in conducting actions proportionally diminishes with quality of health.

-I realize the axiom of the Great Beast, Capitalism, is that **money** is the most valuable resource; I will claim it takes the third spot, as we are speaking in more absolute terms.
+I realize the axiom of the Great Beast, capitalism, is that **money** is the most valuable resource; I will claim it takes the third spot, as we are speaking in more absolute terms.
 Money is the multiplicative wild card that influences all other resources.
 Without wealth, minimal resources and increased health risks can be a fact of life.
-Those with access to wealth are, conversely, capable of making larger influences more quickly.
-They may also live longer, healthier lives due to being able to afford any and all necessary healthcare.
+Those with access to wealth are, conversely, capable of making larger influences more quickly and live longer, healthier lives due to being able to afford any and all necessary healthcare.

 I believe **information** - the factual kind - sits quietly and immediately behind money.
 This is because especially for our youth, high quality information is sometimes behind multiple barriers (such as a lack of access to good education or even the internet) which could be removed with money.
 Information begets information, and it allows the utilization and growth of resources and risk awareness.
 Free and open access to information is certainly at its highest rate in human existence so far, but this can be useless without understanding how to collect and properly use the available information.

-There are more major resources, such as social connections (peer learning is a fantastic process), and I only briefly touched on socioeconomic imbalances (which heavily skew everything), but I want to stop here to focus, from a neutral perspective, on the immediate internal decision-making and planning process.
+There are more major resources, such as social connections (peer learning is a fantastic process), and I only briefly touched on socioeconomic imbalances (which heavily skew everything), but I want to stop here to focus on the immediate internal decision-making and planning process.

 To summarize, our **Four Key Resources** are:
 {: #key-resources}